mdoege/Py1620/README.md

 The main reasons why the IBM 1620 is relatively obscure today compared to the more ubiquitous DEC PDP are probably that fewer 1620s were built, that they were more expensive, and that IBM customers typically rented their machines rather than purchased them, therefore fewer 1620s still exist today.

 A major advantage of the IBM 1620 for emulation is that a lot of software for the system has survived on punch cards, mainly from Bitsavers and the CHM collection, and that it includes quite a few games and interactive demos.
 This is helpful when writing an emulator, because programs of different complexity which exercise the machine in different ways are ideal for testing.

+Decimal computers with variable-length data words like the 1620 are also interesting because their operation corresponds more obviously to a Turing machine than binary computers: E.g. a Turing machine can add two decimal numbers which are next to each other on the tape by performing addition digit by digit.
+(There are online Turing machine simulators that demonstrate this kind of program.)
+The 1620 also works digits by digit and it even uses a state transition table like a Turing machine because it has no adder, so it has to look up in memory the fact that e.g. 3 + 4 = 7.
+A lot of the time, the 1620 is either searching left until it finds a flag bit on the high digit of a number or searching right until a record mark, so the Turing machine analogy is pretty clear.

 ![IBM 1620](IBM_1620_at_CHM.jpg "IBM 1620 at the Computer History Museum in 2006")